Go back to Blog's hub Blog | tags:

 Step 2: Build a user persona

-Now it’s time to take everything we learned during our user interview or research stage and organize it into distinct profiles for each type of user that interacts with your data product.
+Now it’s time to organize your interview research into distinct profiles for each type of user that interacts with your data product.
 Why build multiple profiles?
-While various types of users may all use your singular data product, each user will have their own distinct needs.
-If you view your entire user base under one persona, you risk neglecting their unique needs.
+While various types of users may use your singular data product, each user will have their own distinct needs.
+View your entire user base under one persona and you risk neglecting their unique requirements.

-Each persona can include that particular user’s high level goals, frustrations they experience with the current product or process, what motivates them, their working style or habits, as well as some basic personality traits.
+Each persona can include a particular user’s high-level goals, frustrations with the current product or process, motivations, working style or habits, and some basic personality traits.

 User persona profile example